-Major Customer and Concentration of Credit Risk - We have a limited number of customers.
-During the three months ended March 31, 2024, sales to two customers accounted for 100% of total revenue.
-The total balance due from these customers as of March 31, 2024, comprised69% of accounts receivable.
-During the three months ended March 31, 2023, sales to two customers accounted for 99% of total revenue.
-The total balances due from these customers as of December 31, 2023, made up68% of accounts receivable, with the remaining 32% due from one other customer.
-No other customer represented more than 10% of our revenue.
+Major Customer and Concentration of Credit Risk-We have a limited number of customers.
+During the three and nine months ended September 30, 2024, sales to four and five customers accounted for 100% of total revenue.
+The total balance due from these customers as of September 30, 2024, comprised100% of accounts receivable, net.
+During the three and nine months ended September 30, 2023, sales to two customers accounted for 99% of total revenue.
+The total balances due from these customers as of December 31, 2023, made up 68% of accounts receivable, with the remaining 32% due from one other customer.
 Loss of these customers could have a material adverse impact on the Company.